 She has presented critically acclaimed BBC documentaries including: Malala - Shot for Going to School, How Facebook Changed the World and Britain & Europe: The Immigration Question.

-Mishal has been named by the Sunday Times as one of the 500 most influential people in Britain.
-She has won Broadcaster of the Year at London Press Club Awards, Presenter of the Year at Women in Film and TV Awards and was named one of the Financial Times' Women of the Year.
+In 2016 Mishal was named by the Sunday Times as one of the 500 most influential people in Britain.
+She has previously won Broadcaster of the Year at London Press Club Awards, Presenter of the Year at Women in Film and TV Awards and was named one of the Financial Times’ Women of the Year.

 She is currently writing her debut book The Skills: From First Job to Top Job – What Every Woman Needs to Know which is due to be published in September 2018 by HarperCollins UK.